Travel Tip 143

 It’s easy to find a tour for vineyards in France or the Great Wall in China.

 Visiting “bucket list” destinations and all the most popular places you see on social media is easy.
-There are hundreds of companies that have big marketing budgets that make sure you find them online or wherever potential travelers might be looking.
+There are hundreds of companies that have big marketing budgets to make sure you find them online or wherever potential travelers might be looking.

 How to escape mass tourism?